adonix-org/postrise/README.md

 ##

-Create a working folder where the **Postrise** project will be installed and use the command-line to clone the repository into that folder:
+Create a working directory for the **Postrise** project and use the command line to clone the repository into it:

 ```bash
 git clone https://github.com/adonix-org/Postrise.git